 We wouldn’t like our little feline to get crazy and ignore us by annoying them.
 Here are some signs that they’re enjoying your tickle:

-- Lastly, it kneads your skin with paws and purr.
+• Lastly, it kneads your skin with paws and purrs.

 How to know if my cat is annoyed by my tickle?

 As mentioned above, our cats’ moods easily swing.
-They easily expressed if they don’t like anything, so if they’re annoyed there’ll be signs.
+They easily express if they don’t like anything, so if they’re annoyed there’ll be signs.
 These signs are:

-- It switched and change positions with an annoyed face.
+• It switched and changed positions with an annoyed face.

-- They’ll start to groom themselves as if your touch is non-existing.
+• They’ll start to groom themselves as if your touch is non-existent.

 They have their soft spots that can be tickled, we just need to be extra careful.
 We need to be sure that they’re enjoying it and they’re relaxed.
-There are signs that we can watch out whether our cats enjoy or being annoyed by us.
+There are signs that we can watch out for whether our cats enjoy or are annoyed by us.